-- a) For HDFS this can be done by running "hdfs fsck -blocks" and "hdfs dfs -du -s -h".
-When TPCxBB_FullBenchmark_sequence_run.sh is run, this report will automatically be generated at the end of each benchmark run. (see Appendix H for sample output). - b) For other storage systems not using HDFS redundancy has to be proved by the test sponsor needs to provide a description of the data redundancy approach describing both hardware and software used to achieve the data redundancy and explain why it is at least equivalent to the data redundancy provided by traditional local-JBOD storage and HDFS replication factor of 3.
+b) For other distributed file systems not using HDFS, redundancy has to be proved by the test sponsor.
+They must provide a description of the data redundancy approach describing both hardware and software used to achieve the data redundancy and explain why it is at least equivalent to the data redundancy provided by traditional local-JBOD storage and HDFS replication factor of 3.